nfs-ganesha/nfs-ganesha/src/doc/man/ganesha-cache-config.rst

     Size of per-directory dirent cache chunks, 0 means directory chunking is not enabled.

+Detached_Mult(uint32, range 1 to UINT32_MAX, default 1)
+    Max number of detached directory entries expressed as a multiple of the chunk size.

 Entries_HWMark(uint32, range 1 to UINT32_MAX, default 100000)
     High water mark for cache entries.